 The total amount of image data downloaded for the complete set is about 4.8 MB, which is slightly more than the original 4.1 MB JPEG file.
 But note that three-quarters of this total comes from the final approximation; If this slight increase in overall storage is an issue, JPEG-Clear allows the JPEG compression to be set for each approximation.

 Let’s go back to the original image above:

-This is the “base” file for the JPEG-Clear file set corresponding to mattjack.jpg.
-The filename looks complicated, but its structure allows easy downloading of JPEG-Clear file sets, simply as a set of standard JPEG images.
+The JPEG-Clear algorithm starts by storing some metadata about the image—whether it is PNG, its dimensions, and the version and approximation of Magic Kernel Sharp that will be used—in a 2x1-pixel PNG image file, mattjack.jpg.jpc.x.png, 74 bytes in size, which will be the first file downloaded.
+The filename looks complicated, but its structure allows easy downloading of JPEG-Clear file sets, simply as a set of standard PNG and JPEG images.
 It is best understood by building up the extensions:

 mattjack.jpg The original image filename

 mattjack.jpg.jpc Identifies a JPEG-Clear file set

 mattjack.jpg.jpc.x The metadata file is indexed as “x”; other indexes will be described below

 mattjack.jpg.jpc.x.png Saved as a standard PNG image

 Why store this metadata in a PNG file rather than a plain binary file?
 Because most network systems will not allow arbitrary binary files to be transmitted; keeping this data in the same sort of file type (image file) as the others in the JPEG-Clear file set avoids this issue.